Donald M. Fraser: Political career

 In 1954, Fraser was elected to the Minnesota Senate and served for eight years.
 In 1962, he was elected to the U.S. House of Representatives from Minnesota's Fifth District.
 He served there in the 88th through the 95th Congresses, from January 3, 1963 until January 3, 1979.
 Fraser is now best known for his work as the chair of the International Organizations and Movements subcommittee, a post he used to hold hearings on human rights violations in U.S. allies.
 As the historian Barbara Keys has shown, from 1973 to 1976, Fraser was a key leader in Congress in drafting legislation to reduce U.S. aid to countries whose governments engaged in a pattern of "gross violations of human rights."
 His efforts laid the foundations for much of Jimmy Carter's human rights agenda and transformed the way the U.S. Department of State operates, mandating that it write annual country reports on human rights and ensuring that diplomatic posts take note of human rights issues.
-He gave up his seat to run for the U.S. Senate.
-He narrowly lost the 1978 Senate primary election to Bob Short, who then lost in the general election to David Durenberger.
+In 1978, following the death of incumbent U.S. senator Hubert Humphrey, Fraser chose to run in the special election for Humphrey's old senate seat instead of running for re-election to the house.
+Fraser received the endorsement of the DFL but was narrowly defeated by the more conservative businessman Bob Short.
+Short went on to lose the general election to attorney David Durenberger.

 Fraser served as president of Americans for Democratic Action from 1974 to 1976.
 He was elected mayor of Minneapolis in 1979, taking office on January 2, 1980.
 His first mayoral term was two years; he was re-elected to three four-year terms.
 He was the oldest, longest-lived and longest-serving mayor in Minneapolis history.
-He left office on January 3, 1994, and was succeeded by the city's first female and first African-American mayor, Sharon Sayles Belton.
+In 1993, he served as president of the National League of Cities.
+He left office as mayor on January 3, 1994, and was succeeded by the city's first female and first African-American mayor, Sharon Sayles Belton.

 Fraser died on June 2, 2019, at age 95.